avocadotoastlive/avocadotoast.live/README.md

 ## Where do I start?

 Start with cloning this repository.
 Then get into the directory and use Yarn to install dependencies.
-You can use Yarn to start a local server.
+Set environment variable `NODE_ENV` to `development`.
+Start a local server with Yarn.
 Now you can modify the code and see your change locally.

 ```
 git clone git@github.com:CatChen/avocadotoast.live.git
 cd avocadotoast.live
 yarn install
+echo 'NODE_ENV=development' > .env
 yarn start
 ```